-Whether you’re looking to store your belongings short-term or long-term, a storage unit is the perfect solution for keeping your items safe until you find a place for them.
-Although self storage provides a fantastic and flexible solution, there are many factors you should consider before deciding on a provider – the main one being the safety of your possessions.
+Whether you’re looking to store your belongings short-term or long-term, a storage unit is a perfect solution for keeping your items safe until you find a place for them.
+Although personal storage provides a fantastic and flexible solution, there are many factors you should consider before deciding on a provider – the main one being the safety of your possessions.

 To avoid theft, damage and other security problems, follow our expert tips for keeping your valuables safe and sound in storage!

 1. Choose a Safe & Secure Facility